-The provision of accessible housing and specialist accommodation for older people should be provided as part of the mix, where feasible.
+The provision of accessible housing and specialist accommodation for older people should be particularly considered within the mix.

 P2: Affordable Housing

 Housing development that complies with other policies in the Neighbourhood Plan and in the Hambleton and North York Moors National Park Local Plans, and provides affordable housing consistent with the most up-to-date housing market assessment and/or local needs survey will be supported.